 Once the internship has been approved by the Unit Coordinator and Curtin University, the Unit Coordinator will ask the internship organisation to complete the Curtin University CHRE Fieldwork Agreement Form.

 While it is the students’ responsibility to undertake research into possible placement organisations, the Unit Coordinator is able to offer ideas and suggestions.
 Please make contact with the Unit Coordinator to arrange a time to talk through some ideas.
-You could also look at the Case Studies from previous students located here.
+You could also look at the Case Studies and Past student projects pages for some ideas.

 Organisations that work in human rights can host a student.
 This includes organisations involved directly with human rights issues, including areas such as women’s rights, the environment, health, youth and development.
 These could be government organisations, NGOs, networks or coalitions.
-See our Case Studies for some of the organisations where students have undertaken their internship.
+See our Case Studies and Past student projects pages for some of the organisations where students have undertaken their internship.

 Students interested in an internship overseas are advised that many of the overseas internships, such as those of the United Nations, have long application processes and often require a 3-month placement.
 This exceeds the requirements of our internship and may not be feasible for every student.